Skip to main content

 Expansion lever 2: Freemium → Pro tier upsells

 Free tier is genuinely useful (10K message history, 10 integrations).
-Pro tier unlocks unlimited history, compliance, and admin features that teams discover they need after 6-12 months.
+Pro tier provides unlimited history, compliance, and admin features that teams discover they need after 6-12 months.

 Expansion lever 3: Usage-based Enterprise Grid pricing